bugltd/ComfyLab-Pack/wiki/tutorials/XY Plot/1 - the basics/README.md

 During processing, the `Queue` node informs you about the current state: `Processing: 2 / 9` for example

 - you can re-run, you will see that the queue is reinitialized automatically:

+> [!IMPORTANT]
-  - the `Queue` node is designed for **auto-queuing**: you don't have to reset a counter or adjust the batch size, **it takes care of everything for you**
+> The `Queue` node is designed for **auto-queuing**: you don't have to reset a counter or adjust the queue size, **it takes care of everything for you**.\
+> In fact, the queue size should always set to 1.

 ## Part 2 - String templating

-Let's do our first customizations, that will be short:
+Let's do our first customizations, it will be quick:

 - in the dim1 multiline input, you can see that all lines start with `a photograpgy of`
   - that's redundant, and make row headers too long: let's optimize this